 - If you’d like to use a homemade mulling spice, please go right ahead!
 Store-bought mulling spice works just fine here and is the more cost-effective version.

 Ginger Mulled Wine

 - 2 cups red wine on the drier side (see note)

 - 2 cups apple cider

 - 3 tbsp peeled and grated fresh ginger, packed

 - 2 tbsp orange peel

-- Once bubbling, let simmer for at least a half hour, or longer.
+- Once bubbling, adjust heat to let simmer for at least a half hour (or longer).
 Strain before serving.